Join & Support

 Header Image:

-Shary Boyle, The Silences, 2024, Series of pigmented, press-molded stoneware, with glazes and inset Limoges porcelain eyes.
+Shary Boyle, The Silences, 2024, series of pigmented, press-molded stoneware, with glazes and inset Limoges porcelain eyes.
 Courtesy of the artist and EKWC (European Ceramic Work Centre).
 Photo: Rene van der Hulst, 2024.

 Preview Image: